-What is von Willebrand Factor?
+What Is von Willebrand Disease?

-In a normal dog, the blood clots (coagulation) and blood flow stops (hemostasis) in response to trauma to blood vessels.
+In a normal dog, the blood clots (coagulation) and stops blood flow (hemostasis) in response to trauma to blood vessels.
 While it may seem like a basic function, blood clotting is actually a very complicated process.

 When coagulation begins, blood cells called platelets clump together.
-The platelet clumps then adhere to the cells along the walls of the blood vessels to form a clot (basically "plugging" the hole in the vessel).
-Substances in the blood plasma called clotting factors facilitate the process of coagulation and hemostasis.
-One set of these substances are glycoproteins called von Willebrand factor (vWF).
+These platelet clumps then adhere to the cells along the walls of the blood vessels to form a clot.
+Think of this as "plugging" the hole in the vessel.
+There are substances in the blood plasma called clotting factors that facilitate the process of coagulation and hemostasis.
+Among these substances are glycoproteins called von Willebrand factor (vWF).
 During clotting, von Willebrand factor is essential to bond platelets to the cell wall by creating fibrin, a kind of cellular mesh that seals the blood vessel.
-In addition, von Willebrand factor works with clotting factor VIII to form fibrin.
+Von Willebrand factor works with clotting factor VIII to form fibrin.

-Signs of von Willebrand Disease in Dogs
+Symptoms of von Willebrand Disease in Dogs

 When a dog does not have enough von Willebrand factor, the blood cannot clot properly.
 This can lead to prolonged and sometimes uncontrollable bleeding when a blood vessel is broken.
-Bleeding can be caused by an unexpected injury or even a surgery.
+Bleeding can be caused by an unexpected injury or even routine surgery.
 In some cases, bleeding occurs spontaneously from the GI tract, urinary tract, gums, and/or nasal cavity.
 Affected dogs may also bruise severely in response to even minor trauma or spontaneously.

-In other dogs with mild cases of vWD, bleeding issues do not appear until later in life after the disease is worsened by other disorders, such as hyperthyroidism.
-In more severe cases, bleeding may occur in puppies while they are teething.
+In other dogs with mild cases of vWD, bleeding issues do not appear until later in life after the disease is worsened by other disorders, such as hypothyroidism.
+In the most severe cases, however, excessive bleeding may occur in puppies while they are teething.

-Types of von Willebrand Disease in Dogs
+Causes of von Willebrand Disease

 There are three identified types of von Willebrand disease in dogs.
 Each involves a varying degree of deficiency of von Willebrand factor.
 Certain breeds of dog are more susceptible than others to each type of the disease.

-TYPE 3: Dogs with type 3 vWD are completely missing vWF.
-This form is most often seen in Shetland Sheepdogs, Scottish Terriers, and Chesapeake Bay Retrievers.
+Type 3: Dogs with type 3 vWD are completely missing vWF.
+This form is most often seen in Shetland sheepdogs, Scottish terriers, and Chesapeake Bay retrievers.
 Type 3 is the most severe form of vWD.

 Diagnosing von Willebrand Disease in Dogs